HaloWarsModding/HaloWarsModding.github.io/_guides/getting_started.md

 Pictured from left to right: [Notepad++](https://notepad-plus-plus.org/downloads/), [Visual Studio Code](https://code.visualstudio.com/download), and [Sublime Text 3](https://www.sublimetext.com/3).

-All three of these programs are free, and are excellent programs to edit .xml files.
+Notepad++ and Visual Studio Code are completely free, and Sublime Text 3 has an indefinite trial period.
+All three are excellent programs to edit .xml files.
 If you have another program that you prefer, you can use that, of course.
 They are just text files after all.

 ### A Little Bit of Patience